xster/flutter-wiki/Tree-hygiene.md

 multiple people to review your code, and don't hesitate to provide unsolicited comments on other people's PRs.
 The more reviews the better.

+A reviewer may in some circumstances consider the code satisfactory without having fully reviewed or understood it.
+If a reviewer has not fully reviewed the code, they admit to this by saying "RSLGTM" rather than just "LGTM".
+If you feel your code needs a real review, please find someone to actually review it. ("RSLGTM" means "Rubber Stamp Looks Good To Me".)

 ## How to review code